top of page

 investment:

-1. Square Footage and Foundation – More space means more foundation work, framing, and
+1. Square Footage and Foundation – More space means more foundation work, framing, and materials.

 2. Roofline Complexity – Matching your existing roofline seamlessly can require additional